aspose-barcode/Aspose.BarCode-Products/barcode/en/sharepoint/_index.md

 url: /sharepoint/
 title: SharePoint Barcode API - Insert Barcodes on SharePoint Lists
 description: Barcode SharePoint API to insert barcode labels in custom SharePoint Lists.
-Developers can use Service Markers to pick code text values or insert the text manually.
+Developers can use Service Markers to pick input text values or insert the text manually.
 weight: 440
 ---